 The first one was Ludmila Kofman.
 Her works are full of artistic impression.
 Then came Viktor Ostapenko who has an experience of a professional and known artist.
 And then come something else.
 Gregory Kats – our staff writer, presented his works as a photographer.
 His object of photography are residential buildings of Brooklyn.
 Finding interesting architectural elements in ordinary pre-war constructivism, he makes us believe that they are medieval fortresses and castles.
 Every photograph features a catching title such as “Romeo and Juliet Balcony in Bay Ridge”, “Prague on Coney Island Avenue”, Tower of Princess”, etc. “You discover Brooklyn for us” was someone’s response.

-Then comes arts of Gulnara Misaeva.
+Then comes arts of Gulnara Musaeva.
 Her drawings are full of color, positive feelings, and make us believe that the world we live in is magic.
 It’s like circus, like theater.
 She presented her acrylic paintings with a horse on a carousel, and with a camel on a background of the environment, which is as colorful and someone’s childhood dreams.
 By the way, even though most of us know carousel as an attraction in amusement park, it’s origins are absolutely different.
 Carousel, as Wikipedia states “… was a jousting traditions in Europe and the Middle East.
 Knights would gallop in a circle while tossing balls from one to another; an activity that required great skill and horsemanship. …”Then French people used this method (of horses running in circle) in order to demonstrate horses abilities.
 And look how is the horse red and tired on painting.
-Gulnara’s education as in theatrical and interior designer, which is directly related to the subject of arts.
+Gulnara’s education as interior designer, which is directly related to the subject of arts.

 Next come yet different, but absolutely fabulous works of Elena Stadnik.
 Her techniques are really unique, she uses palette knife for each picture, and just finishing touches she makes by her fingers.
 Her profession is fire protection and plumbing design.
 It’s rather scientific and engineering then creative, but like most of our members – artistic abilities with engineering skills math perfectly.
 Looking on Elena’s paintings Ilya Nathanson said promptly “Elena was blessed by the creator – to become an artist”

 Next went Katy Zhihir’ with her colorful and inspiring works, where she depicted people.
 Woman looks like princess, and many other aspects are expressed by color.
-Her education also interior design.
+Her education is also interior design.

 Then went Nata Kapiani very expressive artist.
 She demonstrated her professional works, told about experience.
 In Georgia (Gruzia) she received her education which is in accounting, economics, medicine and something like this.
 She is very communicable woman.
 But to make her world of interests more colorful and diverse she started to draw.
 And does it like a pro.